XL bully dog ban to begin on New Year’s Eve

 Earlier this month, a woman was injured after she was attacked by her own American XL bully in Norfolk.

-Last month, Ian Price, a 52-year-old man from Staffordshire, died in hospital after being attacked by two American XL bullies.
+Last month, 52-year-old Ian Price, from Staffordshire, died in hospital after being attacked by two American XL bullies.

 In November last year, Jack Lis, 10, was killed by a American XL bully while at a friend’s house in South Wales.
 The owners of the dog, Amy Salter and Brandon Haydon, were jailed as a result of the attack.

-Owners of the breed have staged protests against the ban, including a march through central London in September, where demonstrators did not bring their dogs.
+Owners of the breed have staged protests against the ban, including a march through central London in September, where demonstrators did not take their dogs.

-An official definition of the breed has now been published by the Government, with features of the breed including a “heavy, large and broad” head and a “blocky or slightly squared” muzzle.
+An official definition of the breed has now been published by the Government, with features including a “heavy, large and broad” head and a “blocky or slightly squared” muzzle.

-It is also described as being “heavily-muscled” with a “large, blocky body giving impression of great power for size”, and a glossy, smooth and close coat.
+It is also described as being “heavily muscled” with a “large, blocky body giving the impression of great power for size”, and a glossy, smooth and close coat.

 Ahead of the ban coming into force, breeders have been told to stop mating XL bully-type dogs.